vexide/website/src/content/docs/prerequisites.md

 # Setting up a Project

 To make a new vexide project, we'll use the `cargo v5 new <NAME>` command.
-This will create a project in the current directory containing a barebones template that we can start with.
+This will create a project in the current directory containing a barebones template that we can start out with.

 ```sh
 cargo v5 new my-project
 ```

-This will leave you with a folder named `my-project`.
-Open that folder in an editor of your choice (if you aren't sure what to use, it's hard to go wrong with [VSCode](https://code.visualstudio.com/)).
+After running this, you should have a new folder named `my-project` (or whatever you named your project).
+Open that folder in a code editor of your choice.
+If you don't have a code editor, we recommend starting with [VSCode](https://code.visualstudio.com/).

 ![vexide-template folder structure](/docs/vexide-template-structure.png)